theimowski/master-thesis/docs/section-fp-application.md

 For many, functional programming is associated with academic environment only.
 People tend to think of functional programming paradigm as an experimental area which is not used in practice.
 This might be because functional programming has its roots in mathematics.
-Indeed there exist concepts from mathematics which are the components of functional paradigm, such as:
+Indeed there exist concepts from mathematics which are the foundations for functional paradigm, such as:

 * **Lambda calculus** - formal mathematical system which became the base of functional paradigm,
-* **Functions** - treated as first-class citizens in functional programming; their purity as seen by mathematicians allow to use powerful constructs,
+* **Functions** - treated as first-class citizens in functional programming; their purity as seen by mathematicians allows to use powerful techniques,
-* **Category theory** - this very abstract field of mathematics is reflected in type system of a few functional languages.
+* **Category theory** - this very abstract field of mathematics is reflected in type system of statically typed functional languages.

-Despite the fact that the paradigm comes from academic background, it is being widely adopted in business use cases, and what is more this observation at the time of writing turns out to be specially true.
+Despite the fact that functional paradigm has academic background, it is being widely adopted in business cases.
+This observation turns out to be specially true at the time of writing, as more and more companies show interest in using functional programming.
 This section first goes through the most popular functional languages, describing how they got created and what are their main premises.
 Next, areas are enumerated where the paradigm really shines, leaving other approaches behind.
-Finally, real-world applications that achieved success in the business are pointed out together with substantiation of why functional programming proved helpful.
+Finally, real-world applications that achieved success in the industry are pointed out together with substantiation of why functional programming proved helpful.

 Popular languages
 -----------------